Konni Zilliacus

-Konni Zilliacus (13 September 1894 – 6 July 1967) was the Member of Parliament for Gateshead from 1945 until 1950, and for Manchester Gorton from 1955 until his death.
+Konni Zilliacus (13 September 1894 – 6 July 1967) was a British politician, diplomat and writer who was the Member of Parliament for Gateshead from 1945 until 1950, and for Manchester Gorton from 1955 until his death.
 He was a left-wing Labour Party politician.

 Zilliacus spoke nine languages fluently and international issues absorbed much of his energy, both as an official of the League of Nations between the wars, and as a member of the House of Commons in the post-war period.
-He was widely considered to have had communist sympathies, this led him into conflict with the Labour Party leadership and in 1949 he was expelled from the party.
-In 1950 he lost his seat in parliament, he was re-admitted by Labour in 1952, and returned to the Commons in 1955.
+He was widely considered to have had communist sympathies.
+Having come into conflict with the Labour Party leadership, he was expelled from the party in 1949.
+In 1950 he lost his seat in parliament, was re-admitted by Labour in 1952, and returned to the Commons in 1955.

 Zilliacus campaigned for less spending on weapons.
 He was a founder member of the Campaign for Nuclear Disarmament and opposed the Vietnam War.
 His father was Konrad Viktor Zilliacus, a Finnish independence activist.

 Early life

-Zilliacus was born in Kobe, Japan, the son of exiled Finnish-nationalist Konrad Viktor (Konni) Zilliacus (1855–1924) and American-born Lilian McLaurin Grafe (1873–1938).
+Zilliacus was born in Kobe, Japan, the son of exiled Finnish nationalist and journalist Konrad Viktor (Konni) Zilliacus (1855–1924) and American-born Lilian McLaurin Grafe (1873–1938).
 He travelled the world with his parents until 1909, when they settled in England.
-Zilliacus then attended Bedales School in Hampshire, where he became friends with Josiah Clement Wedgwood's sons.
+Zilliacus then attended Bedales School in Hampshire, where he became friends with the sons of Josiah Clement Wedgwood.
 He attended Yale University in the US, graduating first in his class in 1915.

 During World War I, he applied to the British Royal Flying Corps but was denied for physical reasons.
 Instead, he found work as an orderly for a French medical unit near the front lines.
 Soon invalided out of the medical corps with diphtheria, Zilliacus returned to Britain and joined the Union of Democratic Control and worked for the Liberal Party MPs Noel Buxton and Norman Angell.
 He travelled with Wedgwood to Russia, where he developed a sympathy for the October Revolution, and leaked details of the British intervention in the Russian Civil War to the press.
-In 1919, newly married to Eugenia Nowicka and with a recently-born daughter, Stella Zilliacus, he joined the British Labour Party.
+In 1919, newly married to Eugenia Nowicka and with a recently born daughter, Stella Zilliacus, he joined the British Labour Party.